If you’re already familiar with the best CRM applications, you might be wondering:

 However, the UI of Salesforce seems not as user-friendly as Zoho.
 When you log in into Salesforce, it will show you a series of steps to complete the set-up.
 After finishing setting up, you can modify your own dashboard and then integrate it with other applications, fill up your contacts, establish your pipeline, and so on.

 It is safe to say that because of its multiple features, Salesforce is harder to navigate.
 But well everything comes with two sides, right?

-So, in terms of ease of navigation, score one for Zoho.
+So, in this case of easy navigation, score one for Zoho CRM.

 #2.
-Pricing of the two Best CRM Applications
+Price of the two Best CRM Applications

 Zoho includes four Editions based on support and features.
 They are Standard, Professional, Enterprise and Ultimate.

-Well, each type will have different price, and the price is from $12 to $100 per user per month billed annually.
+Well, each type has different prices ranged from $12 to $100 per user per month billed annually.
 The most popular plan is the Enterprise Plan, which costs $35 per user per month.

 If you want to try a free Trial of Zoho CRM, click here: https://www.zoho.com/crm/lp/signup.html

-On the other hand, Salesforce solutions are the higher end of the market.
+On the other hand, Salesforce solutions are the higher end in the market.

-Like Zoho, Salesforce contains four Editions – Lighting Professional, Lightning Unlimited, Lightning Enterprise and SalesforceIQ Starter to add online training, 24/7 support and other premium services.
+Salesforce also contains four Editions – Lighting Professional, Lightning Unlimited, Lightning Enterprise and SalesforceIQ Starter to add online training, 24/7 support and other premium services.